SamJoan/HTS-702-2018-CTF/challenge-4/writeup.md

 ```
 There are two new receivers, with a new menu receiver to navigate to the game and a duplicate receiver for `MAZE_MOVER.`

 Before we can exploit the app we need to send simple messages to the application.
 Let's get started and open up Android Studio by extracting the zip it comes in and running the `android-studio/bin/studio.sh` file.
 Create a new project and choose an elite application name and package name like `com.leet.rekt.SuperXPloitSupreme`.
 For minSdkVersion choose `24` and then create a basic activity.
-This activity will have an `onCreate` method, which you can execute code that will run when the app starts.
+This activity will have an `onCreate` method, where you can execute code that will run when the app starts.
 You can interact with background receivers with intents, like so:

 ```
 Log.d("MYAPP", "Sending intent");